-We are pleased to announce Ulrich Pakker has been invited to exhibit in the 2018 Venice Architecture Biennale May 25, 2018 to November 25, 2018.
+Ulrich Pakker Studios at the 2018 Venice Architecture Biennale May 25th to November 25th, 2018

 Design that Balances Site, Materials and Inspiration

 My artistic process creating metal sculptures, fountains and public art begins by visualizing the proposed artwork in as many ways as possible.
 With public art spaces, different hours and days produce different lighting and changing populations.
 Will collectors have a bird’s-eye view of the art or will it be a garden focal point?
 How will climate affect a fountain's materials?
 What is the expected longevity of the installation?

 Everything influences me and my process.
 I work primarily in metal.
 The durability of stainless steel, bronze, aluminum and copper match the sources of my designs: geometries of ships’ hulls and seashells, whirlwinds and electrons’ orbits, rocket trajectories and kelp swaying in ocean currents.
 These have all inspired and catalyzed my artwork.
 I can see where art could be placed everywhere: embedded in a plaza, ensconced on a coffee table, nested into a garden niche, or raised up on a traffic roundabout, visually connecting all corners of the surroundings.